Bhavya210/Temperature-Monitoring-Using-Node-MCU/README.md

-# Temperature-Monitoring-Using-Node-MCU
-# IoT Temperature and Humidity Monitoring System
+# IoT Temperature Monitoring and Forest Fire Detection using Node MCU

 ## Overview
-This Arduino code is designed for an Internet of Things (IoT) project that monitors temperature and humidity using a DHT11 sensor and sends the data to the ThingSpeak cloud platform.
-The system is implemented on an ESP8266 microcontroller and requires a Wi-Fi connection for data transmission.
+This Arduino code serves a dual purpose: monitoring temperature and humidity with a DHT11 sensor while incorporating a Forest Fire detection system.
+The data is transmitted to the ThingSpeak cloud platform via an ESP8266 microcontroller, requiring a Wi-Fi connection for seamless communication.

 ## Requirements
-- ESP8266 microcontroller
+- ESP8266 microcontroller (NodeMCU)
 - DHT11 sensor
+- Flame sensor for Forest Fire detection
 - Wi-Fi network credentials
 - ThingSpeak account with an API key

 ## Setup
-1. Install the required libraries: ESP8266WiFi.h and dht.h.
+1. Install the necessary libraries: ESP8266WiFi.h, dht.h, and additional libraries for the Flame sensor.
 2. Configure the Wi-Fi connection by providing the SSID and password in the code.
 3. Set up a ThingSpeak account and obtain an API key.
 4. Update the TS_API_KEY variable with the obtained ThingSpeak API key.

 ## Usage
-1. The system initializes with an LCD display showing the software version.
+1. The system initializes, displaying the software version on an LCD screen.
-2. The ESP8266 connects to the specified Wi-Fi network.
+2. The NodeMCU connects to the specified Wi-Fi network.
 3. The DHT11 sensor reads temperature and humidity data.
+4. The Flame sensor monitors for potential forest fires.
-4. The data is sent to ThingSpeak using HTTP POST requests.
+5. Collected data is sent to ThingSpeak using HTTP POST requests.
-5. The loop repeats every 10 seconds, providing real-time monitoring.
+6. The loop repeats every 10 seconds, ensuring real-time monitoring.

 ## Code Structure
 - **SW_VERSION:** Software version displayed at startup.